First and Second Order Optimality Conditions for the Control of Fokker-Planck Equations: The controlled Fokker-Planck equation

 where $c,b \in L^\infty(\Omega;\cR^n)$ are fixed.
 In \eqref{FP}, the differential operators $\Delta$ and ${\div }$ act only with respect to the spatial coordinate $x$.
-For definition and basic properties of the $\div$-operator we refer to \cite{GiraultRaviart2012}.
+For definition and basic properties of the $\div$-operator we refer to \cite{GiraultRaviart2012}; in particular, we frequently use the Green's formula \cite[(2.17), p.
+28]{GiraultRaviart2012}.
 In \eqref{PBNeumann}, $n$ denotes the outward normal unit vector on $\Gamma$.

 \begin{remark} Let us compare this equation with others considered in the literature.
-We mention that Breiten {\em et al.} \cite{BreitenKunischPfeiffer2018} assume $B$ to take the form $\nabla_x V$ for a potential $V$ given by